 Good Neighbor Policy

-Created in 1990 by Jonathan Tisch, Loews Hotels Chairman and CEO, the Loews Good Neighbor Policy is the company's formal commitment to our long-standing tradition of understanding our social responsibility to the communities where we own and operate hotels.
+Created in 1990 by Jonathan Tisch, Loews Hotels & Resorts Chairman, the Loews Good Neighbor Policy is the company's formal commitment to our long-standing tradition of understanding our social responsibility to the communities where we own and operate hotels.
 Loews Hotels addresses various issues of social concern and supports charities corporately, and each destination is required to conduct specific activities, including:

 - Donating excess food to local food banks, shelters, and hunger relief programs.

 - Supporting local literacy programs by providing space for classes to be held and volunteer instructors from the hotels.

 - Extensive recycling programs including office paper, newspapers, aluminum, plastic, and the purchase of recycled products when possible.

 - Donating used goods such as linens and furniture to local organizations and shelters.

 - Implementing energy saving equipment in new hotels and in existing properties as they are renovated.

 Loews Hotels Good Neighbor Policy was awarded the President’s Service Award, the highest honor given by the President of the United States for community service directed at solving critical social problems.
 Stay at one of our Good Neighbor hotels today.